farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 ### Concept

-The `Concept` of your character is like the elevator-pitch version of who they are.
+The `concept` of your character is like the elevator-pitch version of who they are.

 On your character sheet, write a small sentence that quickly sums them up.